DiegoAndai/CurriculumVitae/README.md

 Here I'll keep my curriculum vitae versions

-You can find me at: dfandai@uc.cl
+You can find me at: diegoandaicastilla@gmail.cl

-Most Updated version: English